-A generally clean and pleasing set of the first octavo edition, noted by Reese as "the most extensive color plate book produced in America up to that time".
-The first octavo edition, expanded in both plate count and in the amount of species depicted, was the final Birds of America publication to be overseen by Audubon in his lifetime, and was designed to be available "at such a price, as would enable every student or lover of nature to place it in his library" (introduction).
-Bennett p.
+A clean and pleasing set of this great color-plate ornithology.
+This second octavo edition was the first to be issued issued after Audubon's death in 1851.
+The work was destined to be reprinted several times, until (in 1871) the plates were destroyed in a warehouse mishap.
+The octavo editions were designed to be available "at such a price, as would enable every student or lover of nature to place it in his library" (introduction to the first edition).
+See (for the first edition) Bennett p.
 5; Nissen IVB 51; Reese 34; Sabin 2364; McGill/Wood p.
 208; Ayer/Zimmer p.
 22.

 Additional Notes & Condition Report

 No condition report?
 Click here to request one.